CapraRoyale/capm-and-predictive-analysis/README.md

 * [ ] OPTIONAL - Input box in panels/dashboard for entering stock ticker

 * [ ] Create a README.md in your repo with a write-up summarizing your major findings.
-This should include a heading for each question you asked of your data and under each heading a short description of what you found and any relevant plots.
+Heading and short summary per finding.